 |

-depends on what size stripes you want).
-You'll achieve
+size stripes you want).
+You'll achieve straighter lines and

 * *